jimbono/stencil-form-telemetry/readme.md

-# Address Form with Enhanced Telemetry
+# Stencil Components Demo with Enhanced Telemetry - Demo

 This project demonstrates a high-performance, scalable implementation of an address form and user profile component with advanced telemetry capabilities.
 Built using Stencil, it showcases best practices for collecting user behavior data and business metrics while maintaining high performance and scalability.